Jordi Mollà

-Jordi Mollà Perales (/ca/) is a Spanish actor, artist, writer, and filmmaker.
-He has been nominated three times for the Goya Award for Best Actor for The Lucky Star (1997), Second Skin (1999), and El cónsul de Sodoma (1999).
+Jordi Mollà Perales (/ca/) is a Spanish actor, artist, writer, and filmmaker from Catalonia.
+He has been nominated three times for the Goya Award for Best Actor for The Lucky Star (1997), Second Skin (1999), and El cónsul de Sodoma (2009).

 Early life and education

-Jordi Mollà y Perales was born and raised in Barcelona, Spain.
+Jordi Mollà y Perales was born and raised in L'Hospitalet de Llobregat, Province of Barcelona.
 He trained at the Institut del Teatre, and furthered his studies in Italy, Hungary, and England.
 His mother tongues are Catalan and Spanish, and he is fluent in English, Italian, and French.

 Career

 Acting

 Mollà breakout role was in Bigas Luna's 1992 comedy drama Jamón, jamón, where he played the jilted lover of Penélope Cruz's character.
 Mollà went on to star in other acclaimed films in his native country, including Stories from the Kronen and La Celestina.
 The latter earned him his first Goya Award nomination for Best Supporting Actor.
 His subsequent starring role in The Lucky Star earned him widespread acclaim, earning him a Premios Ondas, a Butaca Award for Best Catalan Actor, and another Goya nomination, this time for Best Actor.
 He has since been nominated twice more, for Second Skin and El cónsul de Sodoma.

 Mollà made his Hollywood debut in the 2001 biographical crime film Blow, where he played a villainous drug trafficker based on Carlos Lehder.
 Mollà subsequently played a similar character in Michael Bay's 2003 action sequel Bad Boys II, opposite Will Smith and Martin Lawrence.
 His co-star Gabrielle Union labeled him as "The Tom Cruise of Spain," when praising his performance as drug lord Johnny Tapia.
 Mollà then starred in The Tulse Luper Suitcases, an ambitious multi-year, multi-media project created by avant-garde director Peter Greenaway.
 In 2004, he portrayed Juan Seguin, a Spanish-Tejano political and military figure of the Texas Revolution who helped to establish the independence of Texas in the movie, The Alamo.

 He has subsequently starred in many high-profile feature films, including Elizabeth: The Golden Age, Knight and Day, Che: Part 2, Colombiana, Riddick, In the Heart of the Sea, and The Man Who Killed Don Quixote.
 He starred in the second season of Jack Ryan as Venezuelan President Nicolás Reyes.